 (Note: my May-October routine is slightly different than winter because the sun is out and I only want to die about 20% of the time as opposed to the usual 65+.)

-Coffee & Klonopin is my favorite paradoxical combination since Anna Nicole Smith & J. Howard Marshall; you can mimic it in a healthier fashion with really caffeinated black tea (the Persian kind is great) and a dash of high-grade CBD oil — Lily clocks in at a very high 16mg per dropper.
+Coffee & Klonopin is my favorite paradoxical combination since Anna Nicole Smith & J. Howard Marshall; you can mimic it in a healthier fashion with really caffeinated black tea (the Persian kind is great) and a dash of high-grade CBD oil — Foria’s clocks in at a big-ass 21mg per 1/2 dropper!!
 Depending on how many meetings/deadlines/orbiting fuckboys exist, I might also take 400mg of Magnesium Glycinate with breakfast as well.
-A lil B12 never hurt nobody.
+A lil B12 and D (the vitamin kind, freak) never hurt nobody.
 Oh, and don’t forget the probiotics; 100 billion of the colon-helping strain, because apparently a ton of mental health issues start in your gut.
 But also, I want to be able to eat pizza over the weekend without collapsing.